 Are big-headed ants hazardous to humans?

-The big-headed ant does not sting or cause structural damage.
-They not bite unless their nest is disturbed, and even then, the bite is not painful.
+The big-headed ant does not sting or cause structural damage and is not known to bite unless its nest is disturbed.

 What can I do to prevent a big-headed ant infestation?

 To prevent an infestation of big-headed ants, eliminate piles of lumber, bricks, or other debris that could serve as nesting sites.
-Keep tree and shrub branches trimmed to prevent touching your house or building.
-Ensure your sprinkler system does not spray directly onto the foundation.
-Seal as many cracks in the building’s exterior as possible.
-If possible, treat plants for aphids regularly.
+Keep tree and shrub branches trimmed to prevent them from touching your house or building and seal as many cracks in the building’s exterior as possible.

 How do I remove a big-headed ant infestation?